UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch5.md

 [Chapter 7](Kaleidoscope-ch7.md) Covers the mutable variables case in detail and the techniques for generating the code without using a phi node.
 For cases like this one where it is straight forward and easy to insert the phi node directly then there's no reason not to.
-Though, the solution provided in Chapter 7 can also eliminate the need to manually insert the phi node here as well.
+Though, the solution provided in Chapter 7 can, and does, eliminate the need to manually insert the phi node here as well.

 ### Code Generation
 Generating the code for the condition expression follows the pattern shown above with the following high